ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ### Updating a file share profile with the API
 {: #fs-update-profile-api}

+These instructions are for the previous generation of file share profiles (general purpose, 5-iops, 10-iops, or custom).
+New file shares can be provisioned with only the dp2 profile.
+To access the latest features, you must change the IOPS profile of your share to dp2.

 Make a `PATCH /shares/{share_ID}` call and specify the profile name in the `profile` property.
 The following example changes the profile to a `dp2` profile.

 ```sh